CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/11-tradeoffs.md

 * A data system in cloud enables collaboration during the execution of your term project
 * Introducing cloud in practice, helps students to understand the next lecture

+As practice we will install a MySQL in AWS using Amazon RDS and then we will access it through MySQL Workbench and then Python.

 ## Access MYSQL from Python

 #### Select a database